Background pattern

 • Hives and difficulty breathing

-Inform your doctor quicklyif you experience the following side effects:
+Tell your doctor promptlyif you experience the following side effects:

-• jaw bone necrosis (osteonecrosis) associated with delayed healing and infection, often after tooth extraction (see section 2 “Warnings and precautions”).
+• Jaw bone necrosis (osteonecrosis) associated with delayed healing and infection, often after tooth extraction (see section 2, "Warnings and precautions").

-However, in clinical studies, the side effects observed were generally mild and did not cause the patient to interrupt treatment.
+However, in clinical studies, the side effects observed were generally mild and did not cause the patient to stop treatment.

 Common side effects(may affect up to 1 in 10 patients):

-• Pain in your bones, muscles, or joints.
+• Pain in bones, muscles, or joints.

 • Headache.